-This WP will carry out interdisciplinary research to critically examine, explain, measure and evaluate the impact on digital access to culture and the creation of cultural value of (existing and proposed) legal rules and practices regarding content moderation and removal in user-generated content (UGC) platforms.
+This part of the project is critically examining, explaining, measuring and evaluating the impact on digital access to culture and the creation of cultural value of (existing and proposed) legal rules and practices regarding content moderation and removal in user-generated content (UGC) platforms.
+It will provide:

 - A comparative EU and cross-national mapping of regulatory sources and policy measures in the field of copyright content moderation and removal in large-scale UGC platforms in the DSM.